tinacms/tina.io/content/blog/tinacms-1.4.md

         match: {
           include: '*',
         },
-        format: 'md'
+        format: 'md',
-      }
+      },
-    ]
+    ],
-  }
+  },
 })
 ```

 This will not match on subdirectories.
 It will match `collections/posts/foo.md` but not `collections/posts/nested/bar.md`.
-Check out the [docs for more info](/docs/reference/collections/#matchinclude "Match docs").
+Check out the [docs for more info](/docs/reference/collections/#matchinclude 'Match docs').

 ## CLI updates

-The GraphQL playground is now hosted at <YourDevUrl>/admin/index.html#/graphql (It was previously on the same port as the local GraphQL server).
+The GraphQL playground is now hosted at `<YourDevUrl>/admin/index.html#/graphql` (It was previously on the same port as the local GraphQL server).
 This allows the playground to be used in production and allows us opportunity for more customization in the future.

 ## Other Updates